Eleuthander/gnn-project-2/README.md

 ## Summary

-This is the code repository for my CPSC486 final project substituting replacing a GCN module with Kreuzer et al.'s[^1] SAN in Shi et al.'s[^2] SIEG architecture.
+This is the code repository for my CPSC486 final project, which replaces a GCN module in Shi et al.'s[^2] SIEG architecture with Kreuzer et al.'s[^1] SAN.

 Run `run_program.sh` to reproduce my results.

-The remaining folders and files in the repository are:
+The folders and files in the repository are:
 - `/checkpoints`: Stores model checkpoints from `train_test.py`.
 - `/logs`: Logs console output from `train_test.py`.
 - `/metrics`: Stores performance metrics for models from `train_test.py`.